sedecillion/Windows_QOL/README.md

 `Caps + C` Open or Focus chrome with required title as _Gmail_ only window with Gmail tab will open, else run a command to open Gmail.

-`Caps + F2` Switch to Profile 2 with compeltely different set of all remappings.
+`Caps + F2` Switch to Profile 2 with compeltely different set of remappings.

-`Caps + Space` can go up one Folder in file explorer, open Terminal in VS Code, or open dev tools in browsers.
+`Caps + Space` Can go up one Folder in file explorer, Open Terminal in VS Code, or open dev tools in browsers.

-`Caps + 1/2/3` paste predefined snippets, signatures
+`Caps + 1/2/3` Paste predefined snippets, signatures

 `Caps + MouseButtons` use it to avoid hand movements across mouse and keyboard